mbernhard7/ToDoList/docs/design.md

 #### Design decisions (this is not an exhaustive list):
 If user A shares a list with user B, can user B share that list with user C?

-* No. We won't allow this behavior to make sure user B doesn't run off and make the list availiable to 300 of his closest friends.
-However, we do allow owners to designate new owners, who can share the list with others.
+* No. We won't allow this behavior to make sure user B doesn't run off and make the list available to 300 of his closest friends.
+However, we do allow owners to designate a new owner, who can share the list with others, should they choose to.

 If user A shares a list with user B, can user B delete that list?
 * No. Unless B is an owner, as decided by user A.